smeredith/smeredith.github.io/_posts/2021-04-13-teensy-radio-interface.md

 It is an average of 100 sweeps.
 I'm not an expert here, but from what I've read, this is a very good result for a noise floor.
 I do see a small spike at 3.7kHz.
-I have no idea what that is.
+I have no idea what that is, but it isn't a problem.

 ### Audio In Frequency Response